Analysis | Biden’s main political opponent — right-wing misinformation — remains unvanquished

 “But you go into those communities today and the newspapers are gone,” he continued.
 “If Fox News isn’t on every television in every barbershop and VFW hall, then it might be a Sinclair-owned station, and the presuppositions that exist there, about who I am and what I believe, are so fundamentally different, have changed so much, that it’s difficult to break through.”

 Sinclair Broadcasting has emerged as a significant factor in conservative media over the past several years.
-It owns a number of local news stations and often ham handedly mandates that certain segments or snippets of rhetoric be aired.
+It owns a number of local news stations and often ham-handedly mandates that certain segments or snippets of rhetoric be aired.
 The explosion of far-right theories and arguments on social media and websites such as Breitbart has created some space for challengers to Fox News’s right on television and cable news.
 The emergence of Newsmax and One America News — both hyped by Trump — has helped amplify more voices from the fringe and to pressure Fox News as insufficiently right-leaning.

 Even before this diversification, if you will, it was difficult for Republican legislators to work with Democratic leaders in good faith.